Feature #17398

 So it's probably going to be very difficult to explain the actual condition, other than showing specific examples.

-Updated by austin (Austin Ziegler) almost 4 years ago
+Updated by austin (Austin Ziegler) about 4 years ago

 Eregon (Benoit Daloze) wrote in #note-3: